 Healthy and nourishing Sattvic Carob Nutella will assist your body with energy production the right way.
-Homemade Nutella is well-loved and enjoyed in my home.
+Homemade sugar-free Nutella made of only positive pranic ingredients is well-loved and enjoyed in my home.
 I would like to share with you how to make Nutella that is as delicious as it is nutritious.

 Things to Know Before You Make Nutella

 The main ingredient of homemade Nutella is actual hazelnuts, contrary to the store-bought variety (which is sugar).
-So having good quality hazelnuts is important.
+So having good quality hazelnuts is essential.
 The first step to delicious Nutella spread is making hazelnut butter.
-To speed up the process you can buy blanched (skin removed) unsalted, roasted hazelnuts, to begin with.
+You can start with raw hazelnuts and then roast them, but to speed up the process, you can buy blanched (skin removed) unsalted, roasted hazelnuts, to begin with.
 Usually, I purchase mine on Amazon with free next day delivery (how can you beat this hassle-free shopping experience!)

 One of the reasons I’m using blanched hazelnuts is because some find the hazelnut skins a bit bitter.
 The skins don’t bother me at all, but to keep everyone happy, I’m going with the skinless option.